jfelipeforero/easy-ticket/README.md

 ## Description

-This project is part of a course which can be find in the following url: https://www.udemy.com/course/microservices-with-node-js-and-react/
+This project is part of a course that can be found at the following URL: https://www.udemy.com/course/microservices-with-node-js-and-react/

-In this project an event ticketing website is developed focusing on the backend.
+In this project, an event ticketing website is developed focusing on the backend.

 ### Technologies used: